It begins at the sacrum, passes through the buttock, and ends at the femur level.

-On a more difficult level, perform this exercise with an ankle weight or by placing an elastic band between your thighs.
+On a more challenging level, perform this exercise with an ankle weight or by placing an elastic band between your thighs.

 Stretch the pyramid while standing

 Instructions: Standing, place your left ankle on your right knee.
-Gently bend your right leg down and forward while pressing down on your left knee.
+Gently bend your right leg forward while pressing down your left knee.
 Hold the position for about ten seconds and then do the same exercise on the other side.

 Pyramidal muscle syndrome

-Pyramidal syndrome, also called “false sciatica,” can be the result of a fall, a bump to the buttocks, or uneven leg length.
+The pyramidal syndrome, also called “false sciatica” can result from a fall, a bump to the buttocks, or uneven leg length.